GunshipPenguin/kiteshield/README.md

 Kiteshield is composed of two separate parts.
 The packer is a regular C application that reads, instruments, and encrypts input binaries.
 The loader is a freestanding C application responsible for dynamic function decryption and anti-debugging functionality that is injected into input binaries by the packer.
 It receives initial control from the kernel, maps all appropriate segments of the binary into memory (including the dynamic linker if applicable), and hands off control to the application.
 The loader also contains the runtime engine, which dynamically decrypts and encrypts functions as they are entered and exited at runtime.

-Since the loader receives initial control from the kernel (ie. before any shared libraries would normally be mapped by the dynamic linker).
-It does not have access to glibc and thus all needed functionality provided by glibc is re-implemented in the loader code.
+Since the loader receives initial control from the kernel (ie. before any shared libraries would normally be mapped by the dynamic linker), it does not have access to libc and thus all needed functionality provided by libc is re-implemented in the loader code.

 Packer and loader code can be found in the `packer/` and `loader/` directories respectively.
 Code that is common to both can be found in the `common/` directory.
-A brief overview of the important parts of the codebase is as
+A high-level overview of the important parts of the codebase is as
 follows:

 ```